malmostad/sitevision_assets/README.md

     $ grunt watch

 The assets are now available in your local web browser at e.g. `http://localhost:9292/application.css`.
 Sinatra is reading static files from the `public` directory.
 Be sure to have the `watch` Grunt task running to have those files compiled whenever a source code file is changed.

-### Load in Tomcat
-A third way to serve the assets locally is by using Sitevisions bundled Tomcat server if you have Sitevision running locally.
-Follow the instructions for deploying the assets as a servlet below, but perform it on your local machine.
-After the servlet is loaded once, you can symlink the servlet's directory to the `public` directory in your workspace.

 ## Build for Deployment